Skip to content

 It is said that the reason behind the formation of the Blue Hole is the collision of a comet in this area, which caused the formation of a deep hole, a deep cave, and an underwater maze with great depth.

-It was discovered in 1963 by a plane that found an extraordinary water spot, they were interested in exploring it for its striking beauty, but later on, they found the extent of its depth and how dangerous it could be.
+It was discovered in 1963 by a plane that found an extraordinary water spot.
+The crew was interested in exploring it for its striking beauty, but later, they discovered the extent of its depth and how dangerous it could be.
 Even divers could not reach its maximum depth.
 Since then, it has been called the destination of divers because they come to the Blue Hole from everywhere to practise free diving and challenge themselves.

-Another group believes that the reason behind its formation is the erosion of the limestone layers as a result of the flow of groundwater under the ice.
+Another group believes that the reason behind its formation is the erosion of the limestone layers caused by the flow of groundwater under the ice.
 Still, there are no confirmations of a specific reason for the formation of that deep spot of water filled with tunnels, caves, water currents, and many other factors with possible causes that led to the death of divers.

 Why is the Blue Hole a Dangerous Place